About the Cathedral

-The Very Reverend James P. DeWolfe is named Dean.
+The Very Rev. James P. DeWolfe is named the fourth Dean.

 The entire length of the Cathedral is consecrated on November 30.
-One week later, the attack on Pearl Harbor halts work as the country enters World War II.
+One week later, the attack on Pearl Harbor halts work on the Cathedral as the country enters World War II.

 Thousands fill the Cathedral for services of thanksgiving for the end of the war.

 Bishop Manning retires and is succeeded by the Rt.
-Reverend Charles Gilbert, 11th Bishop of New York.
+Rev. Charles Gilbert.

 Bishop Gilbert dies and is succeeded by the Rt.
-Reverend Horace W. B. Donegan, 12th Bishop of New York.
+Rev. Horace Donegan.

-James Albert Pike is named Dean.
+The Very Rev. James Albert Pike is named the fifth Dean.
 Under Dean Pike and Bishop Donegan, the Cathedral’s pulpit becomes a forum for important national issues such as civil rights, McCarthyism and the Cold War.